pyca/cryptography/docs/limitations.rst

 uninitialized memory.

 Python exposes no API for us to implement this reliably and as such most software in Python is vulnerable to this attack.
-However we do not currently believe this to be particularly high risk issue for most users.
+However the `CERT secure coding guidelines`_ categorise this issue as "low severity, unlikely, expensive to repair" and we do not consider this a high risk for most users.

 .. _`Memory wiping`:  http://blogs.msdn.com/b/oldnewthing/archive/2013/05/29/10421912.aspx
+.. _`CERT secure coding guidelines`: https://www.securecoding.cert.org/confluence/display/seccode/MEM03-C.+Clear+sensitive+information+stored+in+reusable+resources